secuxtech/secux-paymentdevicekit-framework-sample-ios/README.md

     .OprationSuccess, the returned String contains device's ivKey, otherwise String might contain an error message.

     Note: Call the function in thread.
-You are allowed to cancel the payment after get ivKey.
+You are allowed to cancel the payment after getting the ivKey.
 ```

 #### <u>Sample</u>